Home Ibrahim Babangida: Bio, Age, Tribe, Family & Net Worth

 Their first child, Aisha Babangida, was born on 25 May 1970.
 She became a humanitarian leader and works as the chairperson of the Better Life Program for the African Rural Woman.
 She is also very active in charity work and leadership programs in Nigeria.

-Their first son, Mohammed Babangida, married Rahma Indimi, who is the daughter of a very rich businessman named Mohammed Indimi, and they have children together.
+Mohammed Babangida, their first son, married Rahma Indimi, the daughter of businessman Mohammed Indimi, and the couple has children together.

 Aminu Babangida, another son, was born in the late 1970s and works in business in Nigeria.